aquasecurity/vexhub/README.md

 Contributions to improve VEX Hub are welcome!
 Please note that the packages list, and associated code is maintained in the [VEX Hub Crawler repository][vexhub-crawler].
 Pull Requests directly adding VEX documents to this repo are discouraged.
-This project and everyone participating in it is governed by the [Aquasecurity Code of Conduct][coc].
+This project and everyone participating in it is governed by the [Aqua Security Code of Conduct][coc].

 [vex]: https://www.ntia.gov/files/ntia/publications/vex_one-page_summary.pdf
 [purl]: https://github.com/package-url/purl-spec